metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_export_v1alpha1_manifest.md

 Optional:

 - `external_entity_selector` (Attributes) Select ExternalEntities from NetworkPolicy's Namespace as workloadsin AppliedTo fields.
-If set with NamespaceSelector,ExternalEntities are matched from Namespaces matched by theNamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--to_services--external_entity_selector))
+If set with NamespaceSelector,ExternalEntities are matched from Namespaces matched by theNamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--applied_to--external_entity_selector))
 - `group` (String) Group is the name of the ClusterGroup which can be set as anAppliedTo in place of a stand-alone selector.
 A Group cannotbe set with any other selector.
 - `namespace_selector` (Attributes) Select all Pods from Namespaces matched by this selector, asworkloads in AppliedTo fields.
 If set with PodSelector,Pods are matched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except PodSelector orExternalEntitySelector.
-Cannot be set with Namespaces. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--to_services--namespace_selector))
+Cannot be set with Namespaces. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--applied_to--namespace_selector))
-- `node_selector` (Attributes) Select Nodes in cluster as workloads in AppliedTo fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--to_services--node_selector))
+- `node_selector` (Attributes) Select Nodes in cluster as workloads in AppliedTo fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--applied_to--node_selector))
 - `pod_selector` (Attributes) Select Pods from NetworkPolicy's Namespace as workloads inAppliedTo fields.
-If set with NamespaceSelector, Pods arematched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--to_services--pod_selector))
+If set with NamespaceSelector, Pods arematched from Namespaces matched by the NamespaceSelector.Cannot be set with any other selector except NamespaceSelector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--applied_to--pod_selector))
-- `service` (Attributes) Select a certain Service which matches the NamespacedName.A Service can only be set in either policy level AppliedTo field in a policythat only has ingress rules or rule level AppliedTo field in an ingress rule.Only a NodePort Service can be referred by this field.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--to_services--service))
+- `service` (Attributes) Select a certain Service which matches the NamespacedName.A Service can only be set in either policy level AppliedTo field in a policythat only has ingress rules or rule level AppliedTo field in an ingress rule.Only a NodePort Service can be referred by this field.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--applied_to--service))
-- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, asworkloads in AppliedTo fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--to_services--service_account))
+- `service_account` (Attributes) Select all Pods with the ServiceAccount matched by this field, asworkloads in AppliedTo fields.Cannot be set with any other selector. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--applied_to--service_account))

-<a id="nestedatt--spec--cluster_network_policy--egress--to_services--external_entity_selector"></a>
+<a id="nestedatt--spec--cluster_network_policy--egress--applied_to--external_entity_selector"></a>
-### Nested Schema for `spec.cluster_network_policy.egress.to_services.external_entity_selector`
+### Nested Schema for `spec.cluster_network_policy.egress.applied_to.external_entity_selector`

 Optional:

 - `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
-The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--to_services--external_entity_selector--match_expressions))
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--cluster_network_policy--egress--applied_to--external_entity_selector--match_expressions))
 - `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.

-<a id="nestedatt--spec--cluster_network_policy--egress--to_services--external_entity_selector--match_expressions"></a>
+<a id="nestedatt--spec--cluster_network_policy--egress--applied_to--external_entity_selector--match_expressions"></a>
-### Nested Schema for `spec.cluster_network_policy.egress.to_services.external_entity_selector.match_expressions`
+### Nested Schema for `spec.cluster_network_policy.egress.applied_to.external_entity_selector.match_expressions`

 Required: